team2059/Arduino-Xbox-Trillian/README.md

 You must install the libraries in the "Required Libraries" folder to compile the arduino sketch.

-These are the pins on the arduino which you connect to the signal of the pwm cable comming from either the motor controller, relay, or sensor.
+These are the pins on the arduino which you connect to the signal wire of the pwm cable comming from either the motor controller, relay, or sensor.

 | Arduino Pin Number | Description |
 | ------------- | ------------- |